Colorado

 What Is the Colorado Privacy Act?

 Governor Jared Polis signed Senate Bill 21-190 on July 7, 2021.
-The bill passed with strong bipartisan support (35-0 in the Senate and 57-7 in the House).
-The law took effect on July 1, 2023, making Colorado one of the first states to enact comprehensive data privacy legislation alongside California and Virginia.
+The bill passed with near-unanimous bipartisan support, 35-0 in the Senate and 57-7 in the House.
+Colorado became one of the first states to enact comprehensive data privacy legislation alongside California and Virginia.
+The law took effect July 1, 2023.

-The CPA is enforced by the Colorado Attorney General and district attorneys.
-There is no private right of action, meaning individual consumers cannot file lawsuits under the CPA.
-Enforcement authority rests entirely with state officials.
+The CPA is enforced exclusively by the Colorado Attorney General and district attorneys.
+There is no private right of action.
+Individual consumers cannot file lawsuits under the CPA; enforcement authority rests entirely with state officials.
+Attorney General Phil Weiser launched CPA enforcement on July 12, 2023, initially through educational outreach and compliance letters.

 Who Must Comply With the CPA?

-The Colorado Privacy Act applies to entities that conduct business in Colorado or intentionally target products or services to Colorado residents.
-To fall under the law, an entity must also meet one of two thresholds.
+The Colorado Privacy Act applies to for-profit entities that conduct business in Colorado or intentionally target products or services to Colorado residents and meet one of two processing thresholds.

 Business Thresholds